ChengruiZhang/NET_Counter/README.md

 # NET_Counter
-FLOPs and memory usage (Input and weight) of each network layer Some functions come from ptflops package, in this file we ensure that every submodule can be visited.
+FLOPs and memory usage (Input and weight) of each network layer.
+Some functions come from ptflops package, in this file we ensure that every submodule can be visited.

 ## Demo